jkvim/knowledge-map/graphql/graphql.md

 - allow to discover the types of schema, for easily query

 ### Resolver
 - provide the instructions for turning a GraphQL operation into data.
 - arguments
   - parent
   - args
   - context
   - info
 - default resolve
+- can call REST backend

 ## 其他